SarahIhab/Landing-page/README.md

 - There are at least 4 sections that have been added to the page.

 **References used as help**
+1. I used the [starter code](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page) provided in the project definition.
-1. This site helped me in the [scroll into view](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) event listener.
+2. This site helped me in the [scroll into view](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) event listener.
-2. I also used this [webinar recording](https://udacity.zoom.us/rec/play/WZ7pGRcx8kOHXrIy81v8B3iYuSfzeJHY_ksV6XRGVfGYrNy96u8HtMtAyM_EAntwslUeSaRK2946kwWb.I4OEPQ3ywyWEg0Ey?startTime=1626458868000&_x_zm_rtaid=iUmUj2cbTDSeUshJGbv64A.1626467549342.bc69af2b48d6c79810bae215e8b4baeb&_x_zm_rhtaid=53) to help guide me through.
+3. I also used this [webinar recording](https://udacity.zoom.us/rec/play/WZ7pGRcx8kOHXrIy81v8B3iYuSfzeJHY_ksV6XRGVfGYrNy96u8HtMtAyM_EAntwslUeSaRK2946kwWb.I4OEPQ3ywyWEg0Ey?startTime=1626458868000&_x_zm_rtaid=iUmUj2cbTDSeUshJGbv64A.1626467549342.bc69af2b48d6c79810bae215e8b4baeb&_x_zm_rhtaid=53) to help guide me through.